7 Ways To Attract New Customers and Grow Your Business This Year

 No customer enjoys going to a business for help in a purchasing decision only to feel as if the staff there don’t know that much about the product or service.

 Always know your product, and be sure that your entire team knows your product.
 Know it inside and out.
-Get recurrent training so that you are up-to-date on any industry changes.
+Put recurring training in place so that everyone is up-to-date on any industry changes.
 Spend time with your support personnel so that you know what kinds of problems customers are having; use that information to retool how you sell and market your product.

 To attract new customers, you must build a reputation for being aware of the latest and greatest so customers don’t have to worry if they are missing out by not going elsewhere.